happygoluckycodeeditor/japanolearn-opensource/README.md

 ## Current Progress Status

-As of April 12, we have been getting difficulties in figuring out how to build the app.
+As of April 13, we have been getting difficulties in figuring out how to build the app.
 I was doing experiments on it and I was not able to make a stable build which can be a problem later on at the end of the month.
-Currently I will keep working on the basic layout and features and cleaning the database and later work on creating a build file.
+I am trying to figure out how to add the Dictionary SQL Lite file to the resources of the build and also fix the UI issues of the application.
+Let's see how it works out.
+We are still on track but errors can delay the launch of the initial application.
+Let's see How it turns to be.
+From Mid of April I will be starting to work on the demo video content of the application and see how that turns out to be.

 From Mid April I will be adding some lessons and videos which will be usef for the application.
 The videos will be uploaded on youtube!
 So please look forward.